 of manufacturing basics and then a total commitment to the

 of Lean Manufacturing™.

-The 10-Basics of Lean manufacturing
+The 10-Basics of Best-in-Class Lean manufacturing

-mastery of football basics – we need to have our
+master football basics – we need to have our

 manufacturing teams focus on the mastery of

 the ten basics requires planning and tenacious execution